jeffhowarth/eeprimer/src/01/rasterFoundations.md

 print('palette and viz', lightsPalette, lightsViz);
 ```

 Inspect the result in the Console.
-The palette is a list of colors.
-The visualization parameters is an object with three properties: min and max define the data range we want to display with colors, while palette references the list of colors to display.
+The **palette** variable is a list of colors.
+The visualization parameters variable is an object with three properties: **min** and **max** define the data range we want to display with colors, while palette references the list of colors to display.

 The palette in this example illustrates two different methods to specify colors.
 For many standard colors, we can declare a color by name, as we did for 'black' and 'white'.
 Alternatively, we can construct colors from **hexadecimal codes**.
 These codes are a clever way of defining colors as combinations of red, green, and blue, which we will discuss in more detail a little later in this chapter.